1- Pick up and Delivery Questions

 When will my order be delivered?

 You have a choice between morning and afternoon delivery windows.
 Deliveries can be scheduled as early as a day in advance.
-We deliver Monday through Saturday, weather permitting.
+We deliver Monday through Saturday, seasonal and weather permitting.

 Do I have to be home when my topsoil, mulch, compost or fill is delivered?

 No, you do not have to be at the delivery location.
-We will drop your order on the driveway or similar suitable surface if you are not home or at the job site.
+We will drop your order on the driveway approach.

 Can you deliver my order off the road, such as right into my back yard, job site, etc?